 There are mainly two ways to perform stepwise regression.
 These are as followed:

-1. Test is started with all available predictor variables
+1. A test is started with all available predictor variables

-2. Test is started with no predictor variables
+2. A test is started with no predictor variables

 Backward elimination is also called as Step down elimination.